carpentries/instructor-training/_episodes/15-lesson-study.md

 >
 > Sketch out a profile of someone you might expect to attend your workshop, based on the example above.
 > Who are they,
-> what problems do they face,
+> what motivating problems do they face,
 > and how might this training help them?
 > Be as specific as possible.
 > Enter your learner profile into the Etherpad.
 >
-> This exercise should take about 10 minutes.
+> This exercise should take about 5 minutes.
 {: .challenge}

-More exmples of learner profiles for Software Carpentry are provided [here]({{ site.swc_site }}/audience/).
-Note that some of these example profiles contain more personal details, which can be uncomfortable to read.
-It is not necessary to include these kinds of details when creating your own learner profiles.
-However this kind of thinking can also support a careful approach to accessibility and inclusion.
 Whether through learner profiles or more general brainstorming, it is useful to recognize that you will never know everything about the whole people who come into your classroom.
 You will not be informed about their hopes and fears beyond what they choose to present.
 You will never know the full spectrum of neurodiversity represented in your workshop.
 You will not know who is going through a rough break-up, who struggles with an abusive work environment, who has a sick baby at home, or who skipped breakfast to save money that morning.
+The previous activity did not prompt you to include these examples explicitly, because subjects like these can be delicate and prone to bias.
+However, you might take a moment to consider what hidden features might also apply to the profile you created, and how this could impact their experience in your classroom.
 Thinking deeply about learners as people can help you prepare to bring your best self and provide an inclusive environment for everyone.

-## Reviewing your Learning Goals
+## Reversing your Preparation Process

-Now that you have a good sense of who might be in your classroom, you are ready to think through their experience with the content you plan to teach.
+Now that you have a sense of who might be in your classroom, you are ready to think through **their experience with the content you plan to teach**.
 This is different from thinking through the content itself.

-In curriculum design, it is common to put content design first, then design assessments, and perhaps create learning objectives if asked to do so.
-However, the actual goal of a course should be learning -- all the great content in the world will be useless if it is not learned.

-One way to keep the focus on the learner experience is to take a "reverse" approach to instruction, as advanced in Wiggins and McTighe's *[Understanding by Design](http://www.worldcat.org/title/understanding-by- design/oclc/56491025)*.
+In curriculum design, most people naturally approach development in the order in which they use it.
+Lessons first, then assessments.
+Learning objectives are often created last, if they are created at all.
+However, learning objectives play the important role of focusing attention on the **learner experience**.

+In course design, therefore, we strive to take a ["reverse" approach][Wiggins].
 The order of course design in this case becomes

-1. Determine learning objectives
-2. Decide what constitutes evidence that objectives have been met, and design assessments to target that evidence
+1. Determine learning objectives, deciding what constitutes evidence that each has been met
-3. Design instruction: Sort assessments in order of increasing complexity, and write content that connects everything together
+2. Design assessments to generate that evidence, and sort in order of increasing complexity
+3. Design lesson content to connect assessments

 This process is much more likely to lead to an appropriately stepped curriculum that guides learners to specific goals and demonstrates to both instructors and learners that those goals have been met.

-In the case of Carpentries workshops, the lesson has already been designed, and pre-written exercises are often available to use for assessment. here, **reverse instructional design** principles might be applied as follows:
+In the case of Carpentries workshops, the lesson has already been designed, and pre-written exercises are often available to use for assessment.
+Yet, the the design process has many similarities to preparation, including a common tendency to start with technical content review, work through the exercises, and maybe
+(or maybe not) think through the learning objectives.
+Here, **reverse instructional design** principles might be applied as follows:

 1. Review the lesson's learning objectives carefully, thinking about how they will work for your audience
 2. Scan the lesson to identify promising points to check in with your learners, using formative assessment to verify that objectives have been met, and then
 3. Review the connecting content in detail to be sure everything works and you have anticipated likely problems and questions.

 ## Working With Learning Objectives
 All Carpentries lessons should have learning objectives listed at the top of each episode.
-Did you notice the objectives in the lesson you chose to study for today?
-In the next exercise, we are going to take a moment to understand those objectives, because in the best cases they are quite specific about exactly what a learner is expected to be able to do by the end of the workshop.
+Did you notice these in your lesson?
+In the best cases they are quite specific about what a learner should be able to do by the end of each episode.
 This can be helpful in both designing additional formative assessments and in evaluating potential additions or digressions for appropriateness.